wdbm/william_blake_crypto/README.md

 {'passcode': 12345}
 ```

-# example: converting a YAML file to an encrypted YAML file and decrypting it
+# converting a YAML file to an encrypted YAML file and decrypting it

 ```Bash
 $ echo "{'passcode': 12345}" > test.yaml